 Later in 2013 and during the first half of 2014 the Company commenced pilot tests with regards to the processing of tailing cells filled during the earlier operation of the mine.
-The results confirmed pre-existing data that indicated the tailings contain between 0.5g/t gold and 1 g/t gold and would meet European Union standards for definition as inert material.
-A low energy cost processing solution, based upon a Knelson CD12 centrifugal gravity concentrator, which was already utilised in the gold processing plant in a secondary role, was successfully pilot tested as a prime re-treatment component for flotation tailings.
-The tailings do not require comminution (crushing and grinding) for re-processing by this method.
-Extended inhouse tests with the Knelson concentrator produced a variation in results in terms of grade and recovery.
+The results confirmed pre-existing data that indicated the tailings contain between 0.5q/t gold and 1 q/t gold and would meet European Union standards for definition as inert material.
+A low energy cost processing solution, based upon a Knelson CD12 centrifugal gravity concentrator, which was already utilised in the gold processing plant in a secondary role, was pilot tested as a prime re-treatment component for flotation tailings.
+The initial testwork was encouraging.
+The tailings did not require comminution (crushing and grinding) for re-processing by this method.
+Extended in-house tests with the Knelson concentrator produced a variation in results in terms of grade and recovery.
 Consequently, alternative gravity oriented test-work was carried out.
 The results successfully indicate that it is possible to uprate tailings by a low energy consuming, bulk gravity method from 0.5-1.0 g/t to 2-3 g/t gold.
 The higher feed grade produced in testing has been tested with froth flotation in the Company's in-house laboratory to simulate production flotation in the company's processing plant, followed by an additional gravity scavenging treatment.
 The results indicate that a finer grind than was previously required may be necessary to enhance the concentrate grade.
-The existing Knelson concentrator, whilst large enough to test the process, is not large enough to satisfactorily operate the process at the scale required for robust economics at present gold prices.
-The economics of acquiring a larger concentrator unit and ancillary equipment is subject to satisfactory recoveries being confirmed.
-The test-work is continuing.
+An investigation of process economics suggests that the operation may best be carried out in conjunction with processing ore from the underground mine.